BoolMind/catalog-service/README.md

 ## Docker

-The service includes Docker configuration for running the application and its required infrastructure.
+The repository contains Docker configuration for running the Catalog Service.

 Build the Docker image: